aai-institute/pyDVL/CONTRIBUTING.md

     git merge --no-ff release/${RELEASE_VERSION}
     git push origin develop
     ```
-6. Delete the release branch if necessary:
+7. Delete the release branch if necessary:
    `git branch -d release/${RELEASE_VERSION}`
-7. Pour yourself a cup of coffee, you earned it! :coffee: :sparkles:
+8. Pour yourself a cup of coffee, you earned it! :coffee: :sparkles:

-## Useful information
+## Other useful information

 Mark all autogenerated directories as excluded in your IDE.
 In particular
-docs/_build and .tox should be marked as excluded in order to get a significant
+`docs/_build` and `.tox` should be marked as excluded in order to get a
-speedup in searches and refactorings.
+significant speedup in searches and refactorings.

-If using remote execution, don't forget to exclude data paths from deployment
+If you use remote execution, don't forget to exclude data paths from deployment
-(unless you really want to sync them)
+(unless you really want to sync them).